 Heart failure (HF), a common clinical syndrome with high morbidity and mortality, results from a structural or functional cardiac issue that leads to impaired ventricular filling or ejection.
-The incidence of HF increases with age.
-Symptoms and signs of HF are nonspecific, which presents a diagnostic challenge.
+Signs and symptoms of HF are nonspecific, which presents a diagnostic challenge.
 These symptoms include dyspnea, fatigue, exercise intolerance, fluid retention, and edema.
-Measurement of natriuretic peptides, particularly B-type natriuretic peptide (BNP) and N-terminal pro-B-type natriuretic peptide (NT-proBNP), may be used to support a diagnosis of HF, inform prognosis, guide therapy, and monitor disease progression and therapeutic response.
+Measurement of natriuretic peptides, particularly B-type natriuretic peptide (BNP) and N-terminal pro-B-type natriuretic peptide (NT-proBNP), may be used to support a diagnosis of HF, inform prognosis, and monitor disease progression.
 Additional laboratory testing may be used to identify possible HF etiologies or alternative diagnoses, inform prognosis, and monitor treatment and the development of comorbidities.

 Quick Answers for Clinicians

-Risk factors for heart failure (HF) include hypertension, diabetes mellitus, metabolic syndrome, and atherosclerotic disease.
+Common comorbidities for heart failure (HF) include hypertension, diabetes mellitus, metabolic syndrome, and atherosclerotic disease.
 Several cardiomyopathies may also lead to the development of HF.
 Important comorbidities include atrial fibrillation, anemia, hypertension, ischemic heart disease, hyperlipidemia, diabetes mellitus, and chronic kidney disease.
-A thorough laboratory workup including a CBC and urinalysis, as well as electrolyte, blood urea nitrogen (BUN), creatinine, glucose, hemoglobin A1c, liver enzyme, lipid, and thyroid function tests is recommended to evaluate for risk factors and comorbidities in HF.
+A thorough laboratory workup including a CBC and urinalysis, as well as electrolyte, blood urea nitrogen (BUN), creatinine, glucose, hemoglobin A1c, liver enzyme, lipid, and thyroid function tests, is recommended to evaluate for comorbidities in patients with HF.

-Most heart failure (HF) in children is related to congenital heart disease.
-Recommended initial testing in children includes a CBC, along with electrolyte, glucose, acid-base status, blood urea nitrogen (BUN), creatinine, liver enzyme, and thyroid function tests.
+Most cases of heart failure (HF) in children are related to congenital heart disease.
+The recommended initial testing in children includes a CBC, along with electrolyte, glucose, acid-base status, blood urea nitrogen (BUN), creatinine, liver enzyme, and thyroid function tests.
 Natriuretic peptide measurement is also recommended to distinguish and confirm HF.
 Due to the congenital nature of pediatric HF, genetic testing may be useful.

 Indications for Testing